Kinvey/kinvey-cli/README.md

     * `--replace-vars <environment variables>`

-        Specifies environment variables that replace all already existing.
-Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.
+        Overwrite the full set of existing environment variables with a new set.
+Specify either as a comma-separated list of key-value pairs (key1=value1,key2=value2) or in stringified JSON format.

     * `--set-vars <environment variables>`

         Specifies environment variables to set.
-Must be specified either as comma-separated list of key-value pairs (key1=value1,key2=value2) or in JSON format.
+Existing variables are overwritten while new variables are added to the set.
+Specify either as a comma-separated list of key-value pairs (key1=value1,key2=value2) or in stringified JSON format.

 * `flex job [id]`